manveru/makura/README.md

 Most ideas for this have been gathered while trying other libraries such as CouchObject, CouchRest, and RelaxDB.

-It does so with almost[1] no modification of ruby libraries and makes it simple to switch the HTTP library used by changing one method.
+It does so with almost no modification of ruby libraries and makes it simple to switch the HTTP library used by changing one method.
 Eventually Sofa will be using an evented http library to provide better performance.

-[1]: We are using NotNaughty for validation, which does add the #blank? method.
+We are using the json library, which adds following methods:
+To Kernel: #j, #jj, #JSON
+To Object and most core classes: #to_json
+To String: #to_json_raw_object, #to_json, #to_json_raw

 ## Dependencies

-* CouchDB - 0.9 trunk
+* CouchDB - 0.9 trunk (rev 725909 and higher)
 * rest-client
-* not_naughty
 * rack
 * json